 (ii) any inoperability or malfunction of the Rate Sheet Subscriber’s or the Company’s software or its installation, maintenance or removal;

 (iii) the transmission, receipt or relay of Data to the Rate Sheet Subscriber;

 (iv) any delays, interruptions, errors or omissions in collecting, recording, processing, storing or disseminating Data or other information; or

 (v) any investment decisions or transactions made by the Rate Sheet Subscriber based on the information contained in the Data.

-(b) For the avoidance of doubt, nothing in these Terms and Conditions operate to limit or exclude:
+(b) For the avoidance of doubt, nothing in this Agreement operates to limit or exclude:

 (i) the Rate Sheet Subscriber’s indemnification obligation under clause 5.3; or